icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 Apple macOS
 ^^^^^^^^^^^

-Icetray is generally well supported on MacOS for development and testing efforts.
+Icetray is generally well supported on macOS for development and testing efforts.
 Additional tools are needed to support this, and this document provides some important details on setting up and installing needed dependencies.
 Before attempting to install dependencies by hand, please take a look at these notes and suggestions.